nesl/LLM_time_series/README.md

 1. -e, --err-tolerance:
     An integer of error tolerance range for frequency detection (default: 15 for *freq_plot* results, 5 for results of all other input types)
 1. --no-detail-acc:
     Calculate step-by-step accuracies or not.
 If guidance is included, step-by-step accuracies will be calculated by default, set --no-detail-acc to **disable** this feature.
-Otherwise only overall accuracy will be calculated, regardless of whether this argument is setted or not.
+Otherwise only overall accuracy will be calculated, regardless of whether this argument is set or not.

 ## Human Activity Recognition (HAR)